 MSI Package Builder allows you to automatically monitor the changes performed by a single installation or a set of installations and create a deployment package based on these changes.
 When multiple installations are monitored, they are launched one by one in the specified order.
 To perform automated monitoring you should choose the Automated Monitoring option in the Repackage Installation wizard.

 Let us take a look at the automated monitoring process configuration.
 Firstly, you should specify a name for the project to be created on a basis of the monitored changes, provide a set of installations to be monitored and define the installation order Pic 1.
 You can define command-line parameters to be passed to the installer application for each installation while adding it.
 It is possible to monitor Windows Installer packages, Microsoft Software patches and executable installation packages.

-On the next step, you are about to choose if you would like to create an MSI package or an App-V package on a basis of the monitoring results.
+On the next step, you are about to choose if you would like to create an MSI package, an App-V package or an MSIX/AppX package on a basis of the monitoring results.